pmpinto/blog/_posts/2021-04-24-using-a-phone-from-2017-in-2021.md

 OnePlus is not the shy company they once were.
 They are now competing with the big dogs!
 And they charge real money too.

 But what pulls me back into OnePlus is the software experience!
 The amount of customization paired with the well thought extra features placed on top of vanilla Android is the perfect combination for me.
 Things like double tap to wake/sleep.
 Flip the phone while ringing to mute the ringer.
-The alert slider, which is very reminiscent of the iPhone, and as far as I know is the only Android manufacturer the has such a thing.
+The alert slider, which is very reminiscent of the iPhone, and as far as I know is the only Android manufacturer that has such a thing.
 The gestures on the display to launch apps or toggle system prefs like the flashlight.
 The well featured default launcher…

 - - - -